ElSicarius/SuperTruder/README.md

                         use an online wordlist instead of a local one (do not use if your internet connection is shit, or the wordlist weight is like To)
+  -R REGEXPAYLOAD, --regexPayload REGEXPAYLOAD
-  -d DATA, --data DATA  Add POST data
+                        use a regex to create your payload list -d DATA, --data DATA  Add POST data
   -b BASEPAYLOAD, --basePayload BASEPAYLOAD
                         Payload for base request